AdamSkog/Scoliosis-Xray-Classification/README.md

     ```

 ## Model
-The model used in this project is based on the ResNet architecture, which is well-suited for biomedical image processing due to its ability to handle complex image features.
-## Model
 I chose ResNet50 as the pre-trained model for this project for several reasons:

 1. **Deep Architecture**: ResNet50 is a deep convolutional neural network with 50 layers, which allows it to learn complex features from images effectively.
 This is particularly important for classifying X-ray images, where subtle differences can be crucial for accurate diagnosis.